 DOAB is an online directory that provides access to academic peer-reviewed books and chapters from 195 publishers.

-SHERPA Services helping authors and institutions make informed and confident decisions in open access publication and compliance.
+SHERPA Services helps authors and institutions make informed and confident decisions in open-access publication and compliance.

 SHERPA RoMEO is an online resource that aggregates and analyses publisher open access policies from around the world and provides summaries of self-archiving permissions and conditions of rights given to authors on a journal-by-journal basis.